A young woman smiles down at her phone while holding a credit card.

 What is a prepaid card?

-A prepaid card, sometimes called a prepaid debit card, is a type of payment card that you load with your intended value as you purchase it according to Consumer.gov.
-Retailers like grocery stores, malls, and drug stores often sell prepaid cards for a fee.
+A prepaid card, sometimes called a prepaid debit card, is a type of payment card that you load with your intended value as you purchase it, according to Consumer.gov.
+Grocery stores, malls, and drug stores often sell prepaid cards for a fee.
 That means you pay for the total value that’s on the card, plus an additional charge.
-Prepaid cards aren’t connected to your bank or credit accounts.
-Once you exhaust a card’s funds, you can no longer use it until you reload it with cash or via a direct deposit online.
+Prepaid cards don’t connect to any bank or credit accounts.
+Once you exhaust a card’s funds, you can no longer use the card (unless you reload it with cash or via a direct deposit online).

 How does a prepaid card work?

-Prepaid cards function similarly to gift cards, in that they contain a fixed amount of cash you can’t exceed unless you replenish it.
+Prepaid cards function similarly to gift cards, in that they contain a fixed amount of cash you can’t exceed unless you refill the card.
 On the other hand, prepaid cards can only allow you to access the money you’ve deposited to them directly.
-According to Consumer.gov, they tend to charge fees for transactions, balance inquiries, and general account maintenance, so you may end up chipping away at the balance more quickly than you expect.
+According to Consumer.gov, they tend to charge fees for transactions, balance inquiries, and general account maintenance.
+You may end up chipping away at the balance more quickly than you expect.
 You can use a prepaid card almost anywhere you can use a debit or credit card, including ATMs and online stores.
+The prepaid card company doesn’t report any of your activity to a credit bureau.

 When you use a credit card, you usually have a set credit limit that you can’t exceed.
 Unlike a prepaid card, however, you repay your credit purchases over time.
 Credit card companies track your credit card usage.
-Your credit card company reports your monthly balance and any payments made or missed to the three major credit bureaus, TransUnion, Equifax, and Experian.
+Your credit card company reports your monthly balance and any payments made or missed to the three major credit bureaus.
 The credit bureaus use that information to build your credit report, which lenders and other financial institutions use to determine your creditworthiness.
-Your prepaid card activity, however, isn’t reported to the three credit bureaus.

 Can a prepaid card help build credit?

 You build credit history when you make a transaction with a credit card, but prepaid cards are not credit cards.
-If you want to build a credit history, a secured credit card or student credit card may be a better fit.
-These types of credit cards may not have certain credit history requirements, and using them responsibly may allow you to build a positive credit history and a higher credit score.
+If you want to build your credit history, a secured credit card or student credit card may be a better fit.
+These types of credit cards may more lenient credit history requirements than a traditional credit card.
+Using a secured card responsibly may allow you to build a positive credit history and a higher credit score.

 Did you know?